-The back-up battery will provide about 3-5 years of service life depending on usage and temperature.
+The back-up battery will provide about 4-5 years of service life depending on usage and temperature.
 After 5 years (or when back-up time is insufficient) the battery should be replaced.
-Replacement batteries can be ordered from Sensaphone (Part number BAT-0020).
+Replacement batteries can be ordered from Sensaphone.
 To replace the battery, follow the instructions below: